-After completing my PhD at the University of Warwick in 2001, I was appointed as a Wylie Instructor at the University of Utah and later as a Simons Instructor at the University of Stony Brook.
-In 2006 I returned to the UK as a lecturer at the University of Glasgow in 2006, and I took up my current post at the University of Bath in 2013.
+After completing my PhD at the University of Warwick in 2001 under the supervision of Miles Reid, I was appointed as a Wylie Instructor at the University of Utah and later as a Simons Instructor at the University of Stony Brook.
+In 2006 I returned to the UK as a lecturer at the University of Glasgow, and I moved to the University of Bath in 2013.

 Research: My research establishes links between algebraic geometry and representation theory using techniques from geometric invariant theory, toric geometry, quiver representations, noncommutative algebras and derived categories.

 The Bath Geometry Seminar.

 Teaching: In 2022/23 I teach MA10209 (Algebra 1A).

 On chronic fatigue and proprioception dysfunction: In October 2014 I fell ill with ME/CFS, also known as chronic fatigue syndrome or post-viral fatigue.
 I learned a lot over the next fourteen months of frustration, experimentation, online research and recovery, and I recorded what I discovered here.